GoodnessJames/simple_shell/README.md

 Flow of Program Execution
 The step-by-step stages of the execution of the shell program written in this project includes:
 //Betty, we will explain the program execution with the files we have created.//

+Unix Shell Description
+The Unix shell runs a shell script through the command line such as file manipulation, printing, and execution.
+The shell takes up form as a COMMAND LINE INTERPRETER.